 Even with that last crappy memory, I still think he knew how I felt about him.
 In fact (probably because of him) I think everyone I care about knows exactly how I feel about them.

 I’m not saying it’s natural for everyone to tell someone they’re doing a good job or you’re proud of them.
-I’m also not saying it’s always easy to tell someone you’re not super thrilled with their constant, dumb ass behavior and you’re done with them.
+I’m also not saying it’s always easy to tell someone you’re not super thrilled with them and you’re done.

 I’m not saying any of that.
-All I’m saying is it’s not a horrible idea to make your position known—whatever it is—during their life, because at least that way there’s no unfinished business.
+All I’m saying is it’s not a horrible idea to make your position known—whatever it is—during their life.
+You want your people to know how you feel for them and for you, because that way there’s no unfinished business.

 The DS&D Crew